lemonstand/lemonsync/README.md

 To get started using LemonSync, you should download the theme you will be editing from your LemonStand store.
 This can be down through the backend export option found at `/backend/cms/theme`.
 Once you have your theme unzipped on your local machine, you can set the full path to the theme folder as your `watch` directory.

+###Caching

+By default, LemonStand caches all CMS objects (pages, partials, etc.).
+In order to use LemonSync, you will want to temporarily, disable caching.

+1. Log into your store as the administrator.
+2. Navigate to `/backend/cms/settings` and select **Disable CMS cache for backend users**.

+With this enabled, the cache will be skipped when a user is logged in to the backend, allowing you to always see the current versions of pages.

 ###Pages

 Any new pages that you add need to be registered with LemonStand.
 As of now, this means logging into your stores `backend` and adding the page manually.
 This is where you set the `url` and other options such as `title` to the page.